Grades, GPA, and Academic Standing

 - Social Work

-If you are in one these programs, you must familiarize yourself its Academic Standing Variations.
-Please consult the Undergraduate Calendar.
+If you are in one of these programs, you must familiarize yourself with its Academic Standing Variations.
+Please consult the Undergraduate Calendar, opens in new window.